 We at the NIT are committed to sustainable development as well as facilitating humble and respectful interactions in the world, and we have implemented this commitment in our curriculum.

 Our aim is to enable visionary personalities to put new technologies to use for humankind and the environment.
 We create ideal learning spaces for our students and further education participants.
 We provide encouragement for innovation and digital change.

 In addition to teaching professional and personal competences we set our sights on a unique community in which we network people of different origins and disciplines.

 To strengthen this community we maintain an international network of alumni, teachers, and partners.
 We have also set up our booster club commuNITy e.V. to help support student projects.

 When the NIT Northern Institute of Technology Management was founded in 1998 the only study program it offered was the double master’s degree in collaboration with the TUHH.
 Over the years the range has been extended.
-The technology management course was opened up for professionals and research assistants and the target group of engineers was extended to include scientists.
+The technology management course was opened up for professionals and research assistants, and the target group was expanded beyond just engineers to include scientists.

-The students learn in small groups from international teachers how to think as entrepreneurs and to take technologies forward responsibly.
-In is intercultural environment the NIT provides space for individual development and interdisciplinary networking.
+The students learn in small groups from international teachers how to think like entrepreneurs and how to move technologies forward responsibly.
+In this intercultural environment the NIT provides space for individual development and interdisciplinary networking.